James D. Conley

-James Douglas Conley (born March 19, 1955) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Lincoln in Nebraska since 2012.
-He served as an auxiliary bishop in the Archdiocese of Denver from 2008 to 2012.
+James Douglas Conley (born March 19, 1955) has served as bishop of the Diocese of Lincoln in Nebraska since 2012.
+He served as an auxiliary bishop in the Archdiocese of Denver in Colorado from 2008 to 2012.

 Biography

 Early life

 Raised in a Presbyterian family, James Conley was born on March 19, 1955, in Kansas City, Missouri, to Carl and Betty Conley.
 He has one sister by adoption, Susan.
-Conley is of Wea Native American descent through his paternal grandmother's family.
-The family moved to Denver, Colorado, in 1957, and to Arvada, Colorado, in 1959.
+Conley is partly of Wea Native American descent through his paternal grandmother's family.
+The family moved to Denver, Colorado, in 1957 and to Arvada, Colorado, in 1959.